 If there is a blockage in your water line, water pressure can build up behind the blockage and cause a burst pipe.
 If you experience a blockage, you will likely notice a significant drop in water pressure at the faucet.
 You may also hear strange noises or even experience electrical faults.

 If you suspect a blockage, you should call a licensed plumber as soon as possible to clear the line before it becomes damaged or bursts.
 It’s better to be safe than sorry in these situations, as a burst pipe can cause significant water damage to your home.

 Water Damage Cleanup After a Burst Pipe

 A burst pipe can result in a small water damage loss if addressed quickly.
 Depending on where the pipe burst—whether it was in the attic or basement, hidden behind a wall, etc—water may have traveled to other areas of your home or could be trapped in walls or ceilings.

-If you hire a professional water damage restoration company like Regent Restoration to perform cleanup, they will identify all the affected areas and take immediate action to extract the water and begin drying.
+If you hire a professional broken pipe water damage cleanup company like Regent Restoration, they will identify all the affected areas and take immediate action to extract the water and begin drying.
 Quick action can reduce your total losses, prevent mold growth, and will help return your home to normal faster.